The Best of Everything

 January 1939: "She's Dancing Again!"
 A puff piece on Joan being a swell gal, including details of interactions on The Shining Hour set.

 Stars & Stripes

 June 29, 1963: "Berlin-bound Joan Crawford not ready for grandmother roles yet."

-TV Guide (1969 brief article on Joan in Night Gallery and her desire for more work)
+August 16, 1969: "Lady in the Dark."
+Joan in Night Gallery and her desire for more work.

 May 1994: One-page article on an upcoming Joan-memorabilia auction in NYC.